b3ntl3ys/Bulk-Video-Converter-Encoder-Gui-for-ffmpeg/README.md

 # Bulk-video-converter
 Bulk video converter with Gui PyQt and ffmpeg to Encode videos with hardware accel Nvidia,AMD,Intel

-requires ffmpeg,ffplay,ffprobe to be in same folder
+requires ffmpeg,ffplay,ffprobe to be in same folder or in system path